jiayiliujiayi/work/MeetingNotes.md

 # 2022
-**03.24 Meeting w/ Dr. Kreimer**
+**03.29 Tue Meeting w/ Dr. Kreimer**
-- Fisher's test for subgroups?
-	- crosstable, chi square?
-- add raw numbers of motifs
-- wilcox on F=0 motifs
+- For the perturbed/not perturbed motifs, check if they have overlapped/not overlapped identical motifs
+- what does each F mean?
+- what does Filt mean?
+- gained/lost motifs: activators or repressors?
+- delta nMotif (pert - WT) --> positive or negative?

 **03.25 Meeting w/ Dr. Li**
 - should keep an eye on Type I Errors